MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

     1. Restart your browser session
     1. Clear history, cookies, and cache from the browser

-### Clipboard actions or file controls aren't being blocked
+### Clipboard actions or file controls are not being blocked

 The ability to block clipboard actions such as cut, copy, paste, and file controls such as download, upload, and print is required to prevent data exfiltration and infiltration scenarios.
 This ability enables companies to balance security and productivity for end users.
 If you're experiencing problems with these features, use the following steps to investigate the issue.